Putting It Together at St James Theatre

 Photos: Mike Eddowes

-Putting It Together is on at St James Theatre until 1st Feburary 2014, for further information or to book visit here.
+Putting It Together is at St James Theatre until 1st February 2014.
+For further information or to book visit the theatre’s website here.